helenclx/leilukin-site/src/pages/explorelinks/now.md

 ## Starting to Self-Host on a Virtual Private Server (VPS)

 In November 2024, I rented a virtual private server (VPS) because I was interested in self-hosting, and now I have officially started hosting things on my VPS, including all my websites.

+You can learn more about my journey to self-hosting on my blog post, ["My Virtual Private Server Arc Has Officially Begun"](/blog/posts/2025-05-19-my-vps-arc-began/).